 Conclusion

 We hope that this article answers your query about “how much should my backpack weigh?”
 Remember that if you are carrying more than you should, overloaded backpacks can adversely affect your health.
 Once you have started taking regular trips, start by keeping the load lighter and then gradually increase the weight if need be, to build your endurance and confidence.
-You should also remember that packing your backpack right is also an important step toward great weight distribution.
+You should also remember that packing your back right is also an important step toward great weight distribution. pack

 In conclusion, we would say that you should spend some time discovering for yourself about “how much should my backpack weigh?”